shabadoo96/Adventure/README.md

 Adventure

-An Active platform that conects users with th outdoor activities they love
+An Active platform that connects users with the outdoor activities they love.